Search

 Kuala Lumpur is, without a doubt, Malaysia’s most famous place.
 I’d say there are very few people travelling through Malaysia who don’t stop here.

-Kuala Lumpur is clearly the most vibrant city in Malaysia and one of the liveliest cities in Southeast Asia.
+Kuala Lumpur is the most vibrant city in Malaysia and one of the liveliest cities in Southeast Asia.
 Here you’ll find an endless scenery of skyscrapers, but also street art and you can’t even escape the city madness away in nature.

-Day 1 in Kuala Lumpur: On your first day in Malaysia’s capital, I suggest you visit one of the city’s main markets (Petaling Street Market), where you’ll find a bit of everything.
+On your first day in Malaysia’s capital, visit one of the city’s main markets (Petaling Street Market), where you’ll find a bit of everything.
 Another option is the historic Central Market!

 From the market, it’s a short hop to two of the city’s most important temples – Sri Mahamariamman Temple and Guan Di Temple.

-Also not to be missed is Merdeka Square – a symbol of the country’s regaining of independence in 1957.
-As well as a visit to the National History Museum, don’t miss out on one of the city’s most beautiful buildings (Sultan Abdul Samad building) or even the Jamek Mosque.
+As well as a visit to the National History Museum, don’t miss out on one of the city’s most beautiful buildings – Sultan Abdul Samad.
+Nearby, also visit the Jamek Mosque.

 And then, to escape the hustle and bustle of the city, why not take a stroll through the Perdana Botanical Gardens?
 You won’t even remember that you’re in one of the main capitals of Southeast Asia 😉.